Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 that are mounted vertically.
 Each compute blade can contain multiple nodes, depending on the type of compute blades.
 HPE Cray have multiple types of compute nodes, also with different types of GPUs.
-In fact, the Aurora supercomputer which uses Intel CPUs and GPUs and El Capitan, which uses the MI300 series of APU (integrated CPU and GPU) will use the same design with a different compute blade.
+In fact, the Aurora supercomputer which uses Intel CPUs and GPUs and El Capitan, which uses the MI300A APUs (integrated CPU and GPU) will use the same design with a different compute blade.
 Each LUMI-C compute blade contains 4 compute nodes and two network interface cards, with each network interface card implementing two Slingshot interfaces and connecting to two nodes.
 A LUMI-G compute blade contains two nodes and